apache/openwebbeans/readme/README.txt

    So you have to create a queue destination in your JMS provider with name "queue/A" to run example.
    If you want to change queue jndi name, then look at source and change it from "WEB-INF/beans.xml" file.

-6) "Conversation Sample" : Shows usage of JSF conversations.
+4) "Conversation Sample" : Shows usage of JSF conversations.
 It can be run in the jetty web container via maven jetty plugin from source.
 Look at "Compile and Run Samples via Jetty&Tomcat Plugin" section.

-7) "JSF2 Sample" : Shows usage of JSF2 Ajax.
+5) "JSF2 Sample" : Shows usage of JSF2 Ajax.
 It can be run in the jetty web container via maven jetty plugin from source.
 Look at "Compile and Run Samples via Jetty&Tomcat Plugin" section.
 It requires to use JSF2 runtime.

-8) "Standalone Sample" : Shows usage of OpenWebBeans in Standalone Swing Application.
+6) "Standalone Sample" : Shows usage of OpenWebBeans in Standalone Swing Application.
 Look at "OpenWebBeans in Java SE" section.

 Configuring and Running the Applications:
 --------------------------------------------
-See section Compile and Run Samples via Jetty&Tomcat Plugin.
+See section Compile and Run Samples via Tomcat Plugin.

 --------------------------------------------
 Maven Install and Package From the Source
 --------------------------------------------

-Maven Version : Apache Maven 2.2.1 or later
+Maven Version : Apache Maven 3.2.1 or later

 First you have to download the "source" version of the OpenWebBeans project that contains the all source code of the OpenWebBeans.